RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

-\lettrine[lines=4,findent=2mm,nindent=-.5mm]{ }{} \textbf{Juxtapose and coordinate.} Using consistent value domains across charts can enhance sequential narration and aid comprehension~\cite{qu2017keeping}.
-To this end, when two \vizcards~are juxtaposed, \remixtape~can coordinate the axis domains of the right card with that of the preceding card by clicking on either axis in the right card and selecting the coordinate option (\raisebox{-.5em}{ }, \raisebox{-.5em}{ }, \cref{fig:scenario}C).
+\lettrine[lines=4,findent=2mm,nindent=-0.5mm]{ }{} \textbf{Juxtapose and coordinate.} Using consistent value domains across charts can enhance sequential narration and aid comprehension~\cite{qu2017keeping}.
+When two \vizcards~are juxtaposed, \remixtape~can coordinate the axis domains of the right card with that of the preceding card by clicking on either axis in the right card and selecting the coordinate option (\raisebox{-.5em}{ }, \raisebox{-.5em}{ }, \cref{fig:scenario}C).

-\lettrine[lines=4,findent=2mm,nindent=-.5mm]{ }{}\textbf{Merge and superimpose.} While juxtaposing \vizcards~is one approach to comparing metrics, another approach is to combine them as a multi-series line chart within a single \vizcard.
+\lettrine[lines=4,findent=2mm,nindent=-0mm]{ }{}\textbf{Merge and superimpose.} While juxtaposing \vizcards~is one approach to comparing metrics, another approach is to combine them as a multi-series line chart in a single \vizcard.
 Drawing upon the idea of semantic snapping~\cite{kristiansen2021semantic}, when two \vizcards~are juxtaposed, \remixtape~presents an option to merge them (\raisebox{-.5em}{ }) if they share a comparable value domain and time range (\cref{fig:scenario}D).
-When the merge option is selected, \remixtape~deletes the two merged cards and creates a new \vizcard~containing metrics from both cards, displaying the metrics' values for the overlapping time span between the two cards.
+When the merge option is selected, \remixtape~replaces them with a new \vizcard~containing metrics from both cards, displaying the metrics' values for the overlapping time span between the two cards.